 Before about 2001, most NM cable had a white outer jacket, but since 2001, most NM-B cable has been jacketed with a vinyl outer insulation that is colored to identify it for both consumers and inspectors.
 This color coding of the wire sheath is... strictly voluntary, but most manufacturers have now followed suit in adhering to the color scheme.

 The five basic color schemes used for the NM cable in residential construction are white, yellow, orange, black, and gray.
 These colors are seen in the solid vinyl outer jacket that enclose the individual conductors within the cable and are easily identified at a glance.

 Be aware that black is used as a color for two different wire gauges, so some care is needed when interpreting black cable.

 Cable with white sheathing houses 14-gauge wire.
 This type of wire is used for 15-amp circuits in your home.
-General lighting circuits are normally the primary use of 15-amp circuits wired with 14-gauge cable, although many homes are now wiring these circuits as 20-amp circuits.
+General lighting circuits are normally the primary use of 15-amp circuits wired with 14-gauge cable, although many homes are now wiring these circuits 20-amp circuits.

 02 of 07

 Yellow color-coded cable sheathing encloses 12-gauge wires.
 Yellow 12-gauge cable is typically used for 20-amp circuits that power general household outlets used for a variety of plug-in appliances.
 Dedicated appliance circuits also call for 20-amp circuits in most cases.

 The orange-colored wire sheathing is set aside for 10-gauge wire.
 It is able to handle 30-amp circuit loads.
 These loads include air conditioners, water heater feeds, and any other 30-amp loads.